duplicity

 megav2://user[:password]@mega.nz/some_dir megav3://user[:password]@mega.nz/some_dir[?no_logout=1] (For latest MEGAcmd)

-NOTE: despite "MEGAcmd" no longer uses a configuration file, for convenience storing the user password this backend searches it in the $HOME/.megav2rc
+NOTE: despite "MEGAcmd" no longer uses a configuration file, for convenience storing the user password this backend searches it in the $HOME/.megav2rc file (same syntax as the

 [Login]